Cobar Shire

 Cobar Shire is a local government area in the Orana region of New South Wales, Australia.
 The Shire is located in an outback area that is centred around the mining town of Cobar.
 The Shire is traversed by the Barrier Highway and the Kidman Way.
 With a total area of 44065 km2, about two-thirds the size of Tasmania, Cobar Shire is larger than Denmark and 99 other countries and self-governing territories, but its population is under 5,000.

 Lilliane Brady was the mayor of Cobar Shire for more than 20 years, before her death in 2021.
 At the time of her death, she was the longest-serving female mayor in New South Wales' history.

-The current mayor of Cobar Shire Council is Cr.
-Peter Abbott, an independent politician.
+The current mayor of Cobar Shire Council is Peter Abbott, an independent politician.

 Villages and localities

 The shire also includes several small outback towns and localities; the twin villages of Euabalong and Euabalong West in the far south east of the shire, Canbelego, Mount Hope, Murrin Bridge, Nymagee and Irymple.